thierleft/3Dspharm-decomposition-tumor-python/README.md

  - Each image file has a corresponding segmentation file with the same name, and all segmentation files from all patients are stored in a single folder specified by variable 'mypathseg' in file demo_SPHARM.ipynb.
  - This segmentation captures a single connected structure (tumor).
+It may contain holes.
+ - The segmentation is a 3D binary mask where each voxel inside the tumor is labeled 1, and other voxels are labeled 0.
+The segmentation is not a DICOM-RT contour.
  - The folder with segmentations must not be the same folder where images are stored.
  - Both image and segmentation folders must not contain nifti files that do not pertain to this analysis, since all nifti files in these folders will be loaded.